nbro/andz/README.md

 - [Algorithms: Design and Analysis, Part 1](https://www.coursera.org/learn/algorithm-design-analysis), Coursera's course taught by Tim Roughgarden

 - [Algorithms: Design and Analysis, Part 2](https://www.coursera.org/learn/algorithm-design-analysis-2), Coursera's course taught by Tim Roughgarden

-## TODO

-I would like to improve the _citation of references_ that I used to implement an algorithm or a data structure in all modules.

-I also want to develop a lot more algorithms and data structures.
-See the `README.md` files of the subpackages [`algorithms`](ands/algorithms) and [`ds`](ands/ds) for more info.
-In some cases, you will also find a `README.md` file under the subpackages of the subpackages I've just mentioned.

 ## Developers